updated on 24 March 2026

 Learn more about mooting and discover mooting opportunities for students in 2025/26.

 In our eyes, one of the most important aspects of this category was for societies to provide training and allow students at all experience levels to get involved and take part in mooting activities.
 From beginner sessions and intensive workshops to publishing guides for inexperienced mooters, your society should allow you to feel comfortable participating in moots and hopefully support you on your way to larger competitions and even prestigious prizes.
-Our winner for 2025 nailed all the above by providing mooting opportunities throughout the year for all year groups as well as support for students.
-A member of the society said: “The committee members make me feel really comfortable and I always feel encouraged to attend competitive events.
-I’ve improved my public speaking and attention to details skills immeasurably since joining the society.”
+Our winner for 2026 nailed all the above by providing mooting opportunities throughout the year for all year groups as well as support for students.
+A member of the society said: “When I first joined, I’d never mooted before and found the whole idea intimidating, but the society made it completely accessible.
+From crash courses to the check-in programme, I developed a strong foundation in advocacy."

 The ‘Best society for mooting’ award was presented to University of Nottingham Mooting Society, sponsored by AllHires.

 Not every society can offer its members the opportunity to take part in pro bono work and this is one area where coordination with your law school will be hugely influential, especially if your law school runs a law clinic (or as we’ve recently seen – your society has started one!).
-Working in community-based projects has undoubtedly been difficult across the charity and legal aid sector as a whole due to the recent cost-of-living crisis, but there are many legal and research tasks that willing students can be a part of.
-Your society should be signposting you to these kinds of activities, if not organising them for you to take part in.
+Your society should be signposting you to pro bono activities, if not organising them for you to take part in.

 The bottom line is that there’s always something you can do, however small.
 And it will be of benefit to your future legal career too, as this Feature explains.